 - 1/4 cup water

 - 1 tablespoon vanilla extract

 For the filling:

 - 1 cup mascarpone cheese

 For the frosting:

-For the filling, using a mixer (preferably a stand mixer with a whisk attachment or a a whisk attachment to a hand mixer) mix together the mascarpone cheese and heavy cream and whip until stiff peaks form, about 2 minutes.
+- For the filling, using a mixer (preferably a stand mixer with a whisk attachment or a a whisk attachment to a hand mixer) mix together the mascarpone cheese, vanilla, and heavy cream.
+Whip until stiff peaks form, about 2 minutes.
 Immediately cover and refrigerate.